 The Company accounts for stock-based compensation in accordance with the fair value recognition provisions of Accounting Standards Codification Topic 718, Compensation - Stock Compensation.
-Stock-based compensation was \$6.9 million, \$7.3 million, and \$6.5 million in fiscal years 2014, 2013, and 2012, respectively.
+Stock-based compensation was \$6.7 million, \$6.9 million, and \$7.3 million in fiscal years 2015, 2014, and 2013, respectively.
 Various option-pricing models are used to calculate the fair value of options.
 All option-pricing models require the input of subjective assumptions.
-These assumptions include the estimated volatility of the Company's common stock price over the expected term, the expected dividend rate, the estimated post-vesting forfeiture rate and expected exercise behavior.
+These assumptions include the estimated volatility of the Company's common stock price over the expected term, the expected dividend rate, the estimated post-vesting forfeiture rate, the risk-free interest rate and expected exercise behavior.

 In addition, an estimated pre-vesting forfeiture rate is applied in the recognition of the compensation charge.
 Periodically, the Company grants performance-based stock options, related to which it only recognizes compensation expense if it is probable that performance targets will be met.
 Consequently, at the end of each reporting period, the Company estimates whether it is probable that performance targets will be met.
-Changes in the subjective assumptions and estimates can materially affect the amount of stock-based compensation expense recognized in the consolidated statements of income.
+Changes in the subjective assumptions and estimates can materially affect the amount of stock-based compensation expense recognized in the consolidated statements of comprehensive income.